Domus Valeriorum: Velian domus

 P. Valerius Poplicola's descendants, the Valerii Poplicolæ, successively owned both the Velian and Caelian domus.

 The Domus Valeriorum located on the Velian hill was owned by Publius Valerius Poplicola, one of the four Roman aristocrats who led the overthrow of the Roman monarchy and a consul in 509 B.C. alongside Lucius Junius Brutus.
 He was eventually compelled to demolish the property and build a new one below the Velian as the original domus "seemed too much like a stronghold."
 Alternatively, Plutarch suggests that the demolition was voluntary.
 The site of the new Domus Valeriorium was eventually occupied by a Temple of Vica Pota (Victoria Possessor).
 It is alternatively attested that a domus below or on the Velia was given to P. Valerius as a "special honour."
 The sepulchre of P. Valerius is alleged to have been found on the Velian hill, while elogia fragments belonging to other members of the gens Valeria (Marcus Valerius Messala Niger and Marcus Valerius Messala Corvinus) have been found nearby behind the Basilica of Maxentius.

-Another Domus Valeriorum is identified on the Palatine hill, one presented by the Roman state to Manius Valerius Maximus, dicator in 494 B.C. and brother to the aforementioned P. Valerius Poplicola.
+Another Domus Valeriorum is identified on the Palatine hill, one presented by the Roman state to Manius Valerius Maximus, dictator in 494 B.C. and brother to the aforementioned P. Valerius Poplicola.
 However, Platner and Ashby suggest this domus is in fact identical to the one attested on the Velia.